allenzhang721/CuriosSwift/CuriosSwift/Pods/Kingfisher/README.md

 ### UIImageView category

-Use Kingfisher in your project is as easy as pie.
+Use Kingfisher in your project is as easy as a pie.
 You can use the `UIImageView` category and trust Kingfisher to manage downloading and cache images.

 #### Basic